AlenToma/EntityWorker.Core/README.md

 ## Update in >= 1.2.5
-DbEntity is Removed now, you dont have to inherit from it anymore. this is so you could use the object in other project without refering to EntityWorker.Core.
+DbEntity is Removed now, you dont have to inherit from it anymore. this is so you could use the objects in other project without refering to EntityWorker.Core.
+Make also sure to read about GlobalConfiguration

 ## .NET FRAMEWORK SUPPORT
 1- .NETCoreApp 2.0